Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Methods

 To extract information from exoplanet spectra, a common approach is to compare them with synthetic spectra generated from models of atmosphere.
 The comparison heavily relies on Bayesian inversion methods that can be divided into two categories: forward modeling and retrieval.
 The forward modeling approach (\citealp{samland_spectral_2017}) works "from the model to the data" by using a pre-computed grid of several thousand of spectra and comparing them to the data using Bayesian inference methods.
-This approach has the advantage of being "self-consistent", meaning that it faithfully maintains the physical interpretation of the observed spectrum, as each synthetic spectrum in the grid is computed with strong physical priors.
+This approach has the advantage of being "self-consistent," meaning that it faithfully maintains the physical interpretation of the observed spectrum, as each synthetic spectrum in the grid is computed with strong physical priors.
 It is also relatively fast since you do not need to generate a new model at each step, but only need to re-interpolate the grid.
 The main drawbacks are the dependencies on both the quality and the size of the parameter space proposed by the model grid, as well as the systematic deviations from the models that can arise from a lack of physics or hidden fixed free-parameters in the forward model. \\

 Each model is compared iteratively using Bayesian inversion techniques.
-The goal is to estimate the posterior probability $p(\theta|d)$ of the model parameters $\theta$ given the data $d$ and prior knowledge on the parameters $p(\theta)=\pi(\theta)d\theta$, using Bayes theorem:
+The goal is to estimate the posterior probability p($\theta|d$) of the model parameters $\theta$ given the data $d$ and prior knowledge on the parameters p$(\theta)=\pi(\theta)$d$\theta$, using Bayes theorem,

 Two terms are worth mentioning here: